Everything You Need to Know about TOEFL

 - Listening: In the iBT, you will find there are six audio recordings and questions relating to the same.
 Each recording will have around 5 to 6 questions that you will have to work on and you will be given 60 to 90 minutes to complete these.
 In the PBT, the Listening section will have three parts with a total of 50 questions that you will have to answer in 30 to 40 minutes.

-- Speaking: If you have looked for information about TOEFL, you will find that the speaking section is only found in the internet-based test (iBT) and not the paper-based test (PBT).
-The Speaking section consists of six tasks where four are integrated and two are independent.
+- Speaking: The speaking section is only found in the Internet-based Test (iBT) and not the Paper-based Test (PBT).
+It consists of six tasks where four are integrated and two are independent.
 The candidate will have to listen to conversation or lecture in the two integrated tasks and then answer a question based on the recording.
 In the other two integrated tasks, he will have to either read a short passage or listen to a lecture or conversation before answering a question that will be asked.
 Lastly, the independent tasks are those where there will be opinion questions on common topics.

 - Structure and Written Expression: This section is only found in the PBT and here, the candidate will have to work on twenty-five exercises where he will have to point out errors.
 Additionally, there will be fifteen more exercises where he will have to complete sentences correctly.
 He will be given twenty-five minutes to work on this section.

-- Writing: If you have searched about TOEFL, you will know that this is the last section of this test.
+- Writing: If you are collecting information regarding this test, you will know that this is the last section of this test.
 In iBT, there are two tasks and these are the independent and integrated tasks.
 In the independent task, the candidate will have to write an essay that will support his opinion on a certain topic.
 In the integrated task, he will have to read a passage and then listen to the speaker discuss the same.
 He will then have to write based on what he has heard.
 In PBT, the candidate will have to write an essay of 250 to 300 words approximately.
 The total time in iBT for this section is 50 minutes and in PBT it is 30 minutes.